Sage-Bionetworks/portalsDocs/articles/views.md

 ### Using Simple Search
 The file views are in Simple Search mode by default.
-You can filter out `Files` of interest by selecting what characteristics you like using the facet menu on the left.
+You can filter out `Projects` or `Files` of interest by selecting what characteristics you like using the facet menu on the left.
 You can toggle between simple and advanced search using the `Show advanced search/Show simple search` link.

 <img id="image" src="/assets/images/fileViewFacetedSearch.png">

 ### Using Advanced Search
-In advanced search, you can use a SQL-like query to search for files in that view.
+In advanced search, you can use a SQL-like query to search for items in that view.
 In the example below, we're selecting for all files that have a `Cell Type` of `PSC`.

 <img id="image" src="/assets/images/fileViewAdvancedSearch.png">

 ## Insert a View into a Wiki
-File views can also be placed inside a [`Wiki`](/articles/wikis.html) once they have been created.
-You can embed the entire file view or a subset of a query on it.
+Views can also be placed inside a [`Wiki`](/articles/wikis.html) once they have been created.
+You can embed the entire view or a subset of a query on it.

 To insert a file view with a synId of `syn8146547`: